Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Terwilliger Hot Springs, Oregon

-From there, head north to Travertine Hot Springs.
-The Travertine Hot Springs are in the Sierra Nevada’s, so you’ll get to enjoy stunning mountain views.
-They are beautiful hot springs that you absolutely must see.
+Head north to Travertine Hot Springs.
+Found in the Sierra Nevada, you’ll enjoy stunning mountain views.
+They are beautiful hot springs that you absolutely must see!

-Next, you’ll head farther north to Oregon.
-Your first stop in Oregon are the Umpqua Hot Springs.
-They are located down a trail in the Umpqua National Forest, and a pretty popular.
-So be prepared to possibly deal with a crowd.
-You’ll end your road trip further north at the Terwilliger Hot Springs.
-They can be found down a trail in the Willamette National Forest.
-Terwilliger Hot Springs are a perfect way to end your West Coast Hot Springs Road Trip.
+Next, head farther north to Oregon.
+Your first stop in Oregon is the Umpqua Hot Springs.
+They are located down a trail in the Umpqua National Forest and are pretty popular.
+Be prepared for a crowd.

 Highlights